 The Department of Architecture is home to three academic programs, two of which require national accreditation.
 In Architecture, both the M.Arch 2 and M.Arch 3 programs are accredited by NAAB, the National Architectural Accrediting Board.
-We received our most recent six-year accreditation in 2010.
+We received our most recent M.Arch 2 and M.Arch 3 program accreditation for eight years in 2016.
+Our next full evaluation is scheduled to be completed in 2024.
 To view information about NAAB Accreditation click here.

 Construction Science & Management Program

-In Fall 2010, UTSA's Construction Science and Management Program was granted "Candidate Status with Full Self-Evaluation Study" by the American Council for Construction Education (ACCE).
+Since 2014, the four-year B.S. in Construction Science and Management degree is accredited by the American Council for Construction Education (ACCE) after receiving the "Candidate Status with Full Self-Evaluation Study" in Fall 2010.
 Organized in 1974, ACCE is recognized by the Council for Higher Education Accreditation (CHEA) as the accrediting agency for four year baccalaureate and associate degree programs in construction, construction science, construction management, and construction technology located in North America and Australia.